Skip to main content

 According to both Heta and Anna, the essence of the retreat lies in the silence and the calm pace of nature.
 Each participant can join the activities according to their own energy – with plenty of space left for private reflection.

 “I hope participants will take home concrete tools for improving their wellbeing,” Heta says.
-“And that they will discover peace, relaxation, and gratitude for their lives,” Anna adds.

 The heart of the retreat